Focaccia with salami

 in

-Focaccia with salami — soft and full of flavor; I suggest saving this recipe right away!
+Focaccia with salami soft and flavorful—I suggest saving this recipe right away!
 Some recipes don’t need much introduction.
-I love kneading; today’s recipe is very similar to the focaccia with prosciutto and taleggio, and try the onion focaccia too.
-The salami focaccia is tall, golden and fragrant — one of those recipes that becomes the undisputed centerpiece of the table.
+I love kneading; today’s recipe is very similar to the focaccia with prosciutto and taleggio; also try the focaccia with onions.
+The focaccia with salami is tall, golden and fragrant, one of those recipes that ends up being the absolute protagonist of the table.

-The dough is the classic one: soft inside and slightly crispy outside, generously topped with tomato passata and a generous drizzle of extra virgin olive oil.
-Then comes the salami, sliced thin, which releases all its flavor while baking, becoming slightly crispy on the surface and irresistibly savory in each bite.
+The dough is the classic one—soft inside and slightly crunchy outside—generously topped with tomato passata and a generous drizzle of extra virgin olive oil.
+Then comes the salami, sliced, which during baking releases all its flavor, becoming slightly crisp on the surface and irresistibly savory with each bite.

-It’s perfect served hot, just out of the oven, but also delicious cold the next day — if there are any leftovers.
+It’s perfect served hot, right out of the oven, but also great cold the next day if any remains.

 Focaccia con salamino